jobint001/Python_for_ML/Introduction to machine learning.md

-# Introduction to Machine Learning - Extended Version
+# Introduction to Machine Learning
 ## Brief Introduction

 Machine learning is a branch of artificial intelligence (AI) focused on building systems that learn from data.
 Rather than being explicitly programmed to perform a task, these systems improve their performance on a specific task over time with experience.
 By analyzing vast amounts of data, machine learning algorithms discover patterns and insights that are often too complex for humans to discern, enabling innovative applications across various fields such as healthcare, finance, autonomous vehicles, and personalized recommendations.
 The capability of machine learning models to adapt to new data without human intervention makes them exceptionally powerful tools in the modern technological landscape, driving advancements and efficiencies in countless industries.